King of Prussia, Pennsylvania: History

+20th century

 The inn was forced to move with the expansion of U.S. Route 202.
 U.S. 202 is a major north–south highway that passes through the town from southwest to northeast.
-Its construction as a modern expressway would have caused the destruction of the King of Prussia Inn; however, historic preservationists managed to prevail upon the state of Pennsylvania to avoid this important structure by building north and southbound lanes on either side of it.
-For more than a quarter century the inn was marooned on a median island, with motor traffic whizzing past on both sides.
+Its construction as an expressway would have caused the destruction of the King of Prussia Inn; however, historic preservationists managed to prevail upon the state of Pennsylvania to avoid this important structure by building north and southbound lanes on either side of it.
+For more than a quarter century, the inn was marooned on a median island, with motor traffic whizzing past on both sides.
 It was sealed up for years, surrounded by a high fence.
 The inn was successfully relocated in 2000 and re-opened to the public in October 2002.

 The extensive suburban development that has taken place since the 1960s in King of Prussia has led urban planning scholars like Joel Garreau to label the area as an epitome of the edge city phenomenon, a situation where the most vibrant economic growth and prosperity in a metropolitan area (in this case, Philadelphia) no longer occurs in the urban center, but rather at its periphery.
 Before 1960, the Greater King of Prussia area was known for little more than being the place of Washington's winter respite in 1777-8 (see Valley Forge National Historical Park).
 The growth in King of Prussia developed around the convergence of four highways with the construction of the King of Prussia mall, a large business park, and housing developments.

 Daniel Berrigan and his brother Philip Berrigan began their Plowshares Movement at the General Electric Weapons Plant in King of Prussia in 1980.
 That event and the subsequent court proceedings surrounding the 'Plowshares Eight' were dramatically depicted by Emile de Antonio in the 1983 motion picture In the King of Prussia.

 In the late 1980s, developer Dennis Maloomian acquired a golf course near the King of Prussia mall and planned a mixed-use residential and retail development that would include a town center for King of Prussia.
 The proposed development needed to be rezoned but Upper Merion Township officials and local residents were opposed to the plans.
 After several court battles, the Pennsylvania Supreme Court ruled in Maloomian's favor in 2003.
 The planned development became known as the Village at Valley Forge and would include a suburban downtown, apartments, townhouses, and offices.
 The retail area would be known as the King of Prussia Town Center.
 The first part of the town center was completed in 2014 with the opening of a Wegmans grocery store.
 This was followed by the construction of the downtown area with several stores and restaurants.
 Offices are being constructed and residential areas are in development.